 BiQ Keyword Intelligence is another excellent tool for drafting great content outlines.
 Say you want to write something about free Google tool lists.

-You’ll start by entering the key phrase “Google tool list” on BiQ’s Keyword Intelligence.
+You’ll start by entering the key phrase “Google tool” on BiQ’s Keyword Intelligence.
 The tool will provide you with a list of relevant keyword ideas to choose from.

 With this critical data, you can determine the best content subheadings to use and organize your content outline more effectively.